canonical/opensearch-operator/docs/explanation/node-roles.md

 Classifying data nodes into **tiers** supports
 [index lifecycle management](https://opensearch.org/docs/2.19/im-plugin/ism/index/)
 policies that move data between tiers as it ages.
+Note that the charm only tags nodes with their temperature — it does not place data on them.
+To route indices to the appropriate tier, you need to configure the index lifecycle management policies yourself.

 ## Auto-generated roles